 There are still not enough female journalists in Iraq.
 The profession is largely the domain of men.
 The project “Her Turn” helps Iraqi women to develop their journalistic skills, thereby giving them new confidence to hold their own in a male-dominated environment.

 The Federal Foreign Office is promoting the taz Panter Stiftung project to the tune of 125,000 euro within the framework of its cultural relations and education policy.
 Eighteen female Iraqi journalists engage in discussion with German and Iraqi experts during online workshops on issues such as climate, corruption, human rights and internet hate speech.
 This enables the participants to develop their journalistic skills.
 The plan is also to invite them to Berlin for a networking session.
 On 24 June, the taz published a special supplement with seven articles from participating journalists.
 Below is the contribution “The female millionaires” by Leila Ahmad.
-You can find all the texts here.

 The female millionaires